microsoft/fluentui/rfcs/react-components/non-core-components.md

 #### New package scope

-Creates a new package scope, `@fluentui-banana/` (name pending) for all components/packages that are core or non-core.
+Creates a new package scope, `@fluentui-banana/` (name pending) for all components/packages that are non-core.

 ##### Pros